CSI-Carlos-Cobian/CSI-Python-2021/Modules/Module1/Module1.md

 1. `Source Control` > Branch > Merge Branch
 2. Select `upstream/main`

 `upstream/main` represents the repository you've forked.
-'Merging' it into you branch means that you're applying its updates into your branch.
+'Merging' it into you branch means that you're combining your modifications with the updates.

 <br>